cloudant-labs/couchdyno/README_rep.md

 $ ./dev/run --admin=adm:pass
 ```

-In top level dyno repo run `./build.sh` on first use.
+In top level couchdyno repo run `./build.sh` on first use.
 It sets up a Python
 venv and fetches dependencies.

 Then lauch with `./venv/bin/rep`: